janhove/janhove.github.io/_posts/2019-10-28-cluster-covariates.md

 The estimated intervention effect in this example is $0.49 \pm 0.16$, and the result of the significance test is $t(12) = 3.09$, $p = 0.01$.
-Note how in this example, the standard error for the intervention effect estimate is more than halved compared to the two approaches that ignore the covariate.
+Note how in this example, the standard error for the intervention effect estimate is considerably reduced compared to the two approaches that ignore the covariate.

 ### Approach 4: Analyse the cluster means, adjust for the cluster mean covariate values